kyma-project/istio/docs/user/00-20-istio-proxy-as-native-sidecar.md

 Using native sidecars resolves the following problems that occur when Istio proxies run as regular containers:
 - When an application container starts before the regular `istio-proxy` container is ready, the application doesn't have network access at startup.
-- When the regular `istio-proxy` container stops before the application container stops, the application loses network access during shutdown.
+- When `istio-proxy` running as a regular container stops before the application container stops, the application loses network access during shutdown.
 - An init container runs before the `istio-proxy` regular container, so it can't access the network.
 - A running regular `istio-proxy` container prevents Pods from being finished (for example, in the case of Jobs).

-## Default Istio Proxy Container Type
+## Native Sidecars as the Default Istio Proxy Container Type

-By default, the Istio module 1.22 uses `istio-proxy` native sidecars.
+By default, Istio module 1.22 and later versions use `istio-proxy` native sidecars.
 This setting is configured globally and applied to all Pods that allow for Istio sidecar proxy injection.
-However, you can override this default setting for a specific Pod, allowing run `istio-proxy` as a regular container instead.
+However, you can override this default setting for a specific Pod, allowing it to run `istio-proxy` as a regular container instead.

 Furthermore, as long as the Istio module deploys Istio version 1.27, you have the option to set the **compatibilityMode** in the Istio Custom Resource (CR) to `true`.
 This setting makes Istio behave as version 1.26, which uses regular `istio-proxy` containers by default.